terralang/terra/api.md

 Loading and Running the Language
 --------------------------------
-In order to use our language extension, it needs to be registered with Terra runtime.
-If you are using the `terra` interpreter you can load language extensions with the `-l` flag:
+In order to use our language extension, it needs to be _imported_.

-	./terra -l tests/lib/sumlanguage.t tests/sumlanguage1.t
+The language extension mechanism includes an `import` statment to load the language extension:

+    import "lib/sumlanguage" --active the new parsing rules result = sum 1,2,3 done

+Since `import` statements are evaluated at _parse_ time, the argument must be a string literal.
+The parser will then call `terralib.require` on the string literal to load the language extension file.
 The file specified should _return_ the Lua table describing your language:

 	local sumlanguage = { ... } --fill in your table
 	return sumlanguage

-You can also register language extensions using Terra's C-API by calling `terra_loadlanguage(lua_State * L)` with the language table on the top of the Lua stack.
-From Lua, you can call `terralib.loadlanguage(mylang)`.
-However, since a file is parsed _before_ it is run, `terralib.loadlanguage` will only affect subsequent calls to `terra.loadfile`, not the current file.
+The imported language will be enabled only in the local scope where the import statement occured:

+    do
+        import "lib/sumlanguage"
+        result = sum 1,2,3 done --ok, in scope if result == 6 then
+            result = sum 4,5 done -- ok, still in scope end
+    end
+    result = sum 6,7 done --error! sumlanguage is not in scope

+Multiple languages can be imported in the same scope as long as their `entrypoints` do not overlap.
+If their entrypoints do overlap, the languages can still be imported in the same file as long as the `import` statements occur in different scopes.

 Interacting with Lua symbols
 ----------------------------